MycChiu/fast-LayerNorm-TF/readme.md

 custom_module = tf.load_op_library('layer_norm_fused_op.so')

 #This line is needed so Tensorflow can infer the shape of the output.
+#This may not be required (may even raise error) if you are using newer version of Tensorflow.
 tf.RegisterShape("LayerNormCustom")(common_shapes.call_cpp_shape_fn)

 #register gradients for auto-differentiation.